 In 2021, Hoboken, NJ had a population of 59.4k people with a median age of 32 and a median household income of $160,890.
 Between 2020 and 2021 the population of Hoboken, NJ grew from 53,283 to 59,369, a 11.4% increase and its median household income grew from $153,438 to $160,890, a 4.86% increase.

 The 5 largest ethnic groups in Hoboken, NJ are White (Non-Hispanic) (65.3%), Asian (Non-Hispanic) (12%), White (Hispanic) (7.97%), Two+ (Hispanic) (4.84%), and Two+ (Non-Hispanic) (3.62%).

 None of the households in Hoboken, NJ reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 89.2% of the residents in Hoboken, NJ are U.S. citizens.

 The largest universities in Hoboken, NJ are Stevens Institute of Technology (2,862 degrees awarded in 2021).

 In 2021, the median property value in Hoboken, NJ was $777,600, and the homeownership rate was 35.1%.

-The median property value in Hoboken, NJ is $693,400, and the homeownership rate is 32.7%.
-Most people in Hoboken, NJ commute by Public Transit, and the average commute time is 37.7 minutes.
-The average car ownership in Hoboken, NJ is 1 car per household.
+Most people in Hoboken, NJ used public transit to get to work, and the average commute time was 38.2 minutes.
+The average car ownership in Hoboken, NJ was 1 car per household.